broadinstitute/adapt/README.md

 You can set `--verbose` to obtain more detailed output.

 Note that this example does not account for taxon-specificity.

+To find guide sets that maximize expected activity, use `--obj maximize-activity` instead and remove `-gm` and `-gp`.

 # Contributing